Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: Introduction

 On the other hand, at a generic point the $(n-4)$th Cartan prolongation $\pr^{(n-4)}(D)$ has Tanaka symbol which is independent of $D$, and this symbol admits a linear invariant normalization condition. \end{prop}

 In section 2, we lay out the basic constructions utilized throughout the paper: Tanaka symbols, Tanaka prolongations, Cartan connections, invariant normalization conditions, and Cartan prolongations.

-In section 3, we review the symplectification procedure for rank 2 distributions originally constructed by B. Doubrov and I. Zelenko in \cite{doubrov2009local}, which treats the local equivalence problem for those rank 2 distributions satisfying a generic condition called maximality of class.
+In section 3, we review the symplectification procedure for rank 2 distributions originally constructed by B. Doubrov and I. Zelenko in \cite{doubrov2009local}, which treats the local equivalence problem for those rank 2 distributions at points satisfying a condition called maximality of class.
+In \cite{day2025canonicalframes}, we showed that any bracket-generating rank 2 distribution with $5$-dimensional cube is of maximal class at a generic point.
 Given such a rank 2 distribution $D$, the procedure yields a new rank 2 distribution $\Symp(D)$ to which Tanaka--Morimoto theory can be applied. $\Symp(D)$ is constructed by considering an even-dimensional subbundle $\mathcal{M}$ of the projectivized cotangent bundle which is naturally endowed with even contact structure.
 The kernel of the even contact structure is a line distribution $\mathcal{C}$ tangent to the so-called ``abnormal extremals'' of any optimal control problem on the space of curves tangent to the distribution $D$ (\cite{Liu-Sussmann,Agrachev-Sarychev, Zelenko99}).
 Osculating the fibers along the line distribution $\mathcal{C}$, we obtain an ascending flag that is complete on a generic subset $\mathcal{R}_D\subseteq \mathcal{M}$.
 The distribution $\Symp(D)$ on $\mathcal{R}_D$ is then constructed by taking skew-orthogonal complements of this flag with respect to the even contact structure.
 To conclude the section, we compute the Tanaka symbol for $\Symp(D)$ and show that this symbol admits a linear invariant normalization condition using a criterion by T. Morimoto in \cite{morimoto1993geometric}.

 In section 4, we construct the local equivalence between $\Symp(D)$ and $\pr^{(n-4)}(D)$, the $(n-4)$th Cartan prolongation of $D$.
 First, we demonstrate that the abnormal extremal trajectory corresponding to a point in $\mathcal{R}_D$ is determined by its $(n-4)$th jet.
 The equivalence is then established by assigning to an abnormal extremal trajectory in $\mathcal{R}_D$ its $(n-4)$th Cartan prolongation.